Categories

 The boy was delivered on a Sunday at 5:04 pm at Seattle’s Doctor’s Hospital by Dr. Albert Lee with nurse, Anne Green in attendance.
 A year and one day later, on July 6, 1954, Pauline welcomed his baby sister, Jeanmarie into the world.
 For Billy and Jeanie Kombol, born on the 5th and 6th of July, Independence Day would always be the kickoff to their birthday celebrations.

 As Pauline rested comfortably, her dad, John H. Morris stopped by to ask what she planned to name her son.
 Pauline had spent so much of her pregnancy praying for a healthy baby, that she’d given little thought to a name, either boy or girl.
-The boy’s grandfather, John H. Morris provided the answer – his first name would be William, in honor of his own brother, Bill, and the middle name John, after him.
-In 1982, that baby boy, William John Kombol assumed the same position as head of the family company, that his grandfather held for 30 years following Palmer Coking Coal’s founding in 1933.
+The boy’s grandfather, John H. Morris provided the answer – his first name would be William, in honor of his brother, Bill Morris, and the middle name, John, after him.
+In 1982, that baby boy, William John Kombol assumed the same position as head of the family company, that his grandfather held for the first 30 years, following Palmer Coking Coal’s founding in 1933.

 As Pauline held her 7-pound, 12-ounce baby, she saw his eyes were blue and his hair was brown.
 The ‘Kombol, Boy’ record completed by Nurse Green listed his length at 20.5 inches with a head circumference of 13.5 inches.
 Billy, as he came to be known spent the first week of his life at Doctor’s Hospital, whose original façade and entrance at 9th and University is now a part of the Virginia Mason Medical Center on First Hill.
 The bill for the delivery, anesthesia, nursery, pharmacy, and lab work, plus a six-day hospital stay came to $193.40.